Caravanning Tips – Living a Van Life

 Reverse camera with indicators

-If your vehicle doesn’t have one, they can be easily installed.
+If your vehicle doesn’t have one, it can be easily installed.
 The guides and indicators are lines that appear on the screen to allow drivers to judge distances and maneuvers.

 Tip: Some towing vehicles have sophisticated trailer reverse systems that make things much easier.